-We currently have limited availability to respond to research inquiries and cannot host onsite appointments.
-Following guidance from government and health officials, the Museum is closed in the interest of the health and safety of our MCNY community and the greater community at large.
+The Museum continues to following guidance from government and health officials, and as a result, the Museum is closed to onsite research appointments in the interest of the health and safety of our MCNY community and the greater community at large.
 In the meantime, please visit the online Collections Portal where you will find over 200,000 images from our collection; you can also review select collection finding aids at http://mcnycatablog.org/.
 While these do not yet represent the entire collection, researchers are encouraged to begin their research with these online tools.

 Please keep in mind the Museum does not have the staff or reference resources to assist patrons who wish to conduct general research into New York City history.
 If you have research of this nature, we suggest contacting the New York Public Library, the Municipal Archives (www.nyc.gov/records), or the New-York Historical Society.